 You know what they say: "a story is only as good as the villain", and you know what, I find that to usually be true for anime.
 I mean when more than half the time the protagonist is some morally headstrong shithead high-school kid who is so dense he can't even notice when he has a harem of beautiful girls swarming around him, giving me a villain to beat his stupid head in is frankly something I appreciate.

-But more than half the time, the villain is even worse, usually some psychotically obsessed prick with glasses, who of course is prone to rape, because you know, unless they do something despicable every few seconds without a shred of characterization to justify any of it, some moron in the audience might forget who they are supposed to be cheering for.
+even worse, usually some psychotically obsessed prick with glasses, who of course is prone to rape, because you know, unless they do something despicable every few seconds without a shred of characterization to justify any of it, some moron in the audience might forget who they are supposed to be cheering for.

 But not today.
 Today we focus on only the best.
 Today, we focus on the villains who are so freaking cool and awesome that no matter they're doing, you are secretly cheering for them because of how brilliantly devilish they all are.
-So, only for today, it's time to forget the boring heroes and celebrate the characters we really watch these shows for.
+So, only for today, it's time to forget the boring heroes and celebrate the characters we

-So, hello people of "The Wired", my name is Quan, I hope you're having a wonderful day, and welcome to a new countdown.
-Today, the Top 10 Anime Antagonists.
-But before I begin, I'd like to preface with saying Johan Liebert will not be on this list(put down the pitchforks and let me explain), because shockingly, I haven't found the time to gobble down all 70+ episodes of Monster yet, and that will probably hold true for awhile.
+Monster yet, and that will probably hold true for awhile.
 Alternatively, if your favorite antagonist isn't here, let me know, because if I have seen the anime they belong to, I'll explain why they didn't make the list, and if I haven't seen the anime they belong to, I'll be sure to put in on my PTW post-haste.
 Oh, and of course, spoiler alert, so be warned.
 Now then, let's get this ball rolling.

 10. Makishima Shougo - Psycho-Pass

-Yes, Makashima took a place on my list, that does not mean I think he's the best villain of the last decade as some others seem to, so just give me a chance to explain why he's here and what that means.
-The level-headed antagonist of the first season of Psycho-Pass, Makashima left such an impression on me for two main reasons.
-First yes, that absolutely fantastic scene in episode 11 of the show where he kills Akane's friend kind of made me love him regardless(screw you all, that scene was perfectly insidious), but the second and more substantial reason is his motivation.
+absolutely fantastic scene in episode 11 of the show where he kills Akane's friend kind of made me love him regardless(screw you all, that scene was perfectly insidious), but the second and more substantial reason is his motivation.
 Makashima really doesn't feel like a typical villain as far as his actions go, so much so that when he is actually confronted by the corrupted government of Psycho-Pass's universe, he straight up gives them the finger and ditches them, because he has his own agenda that is much more complicated than simply wanting power.
 That said, much like the show, Makashima really isn't as complicated as he pretends to be.
 True, he may quote from "Do Androids Dream of Electric Sheep?", but that's not what makes him interesting for me.
 What makes an antagonist interesting his either their relationship to the protagonist or the narrative's themes.
 And at the very least, Makashima is more interesting than what we get almost all of the time.

 9. Kongou - Arpeggio of Blue Steel

 Kongou maybe wouldn't have made it onto this list if she belonged to a different anime, because as the villain of Arpeggio of Blue Steel, she stands out so much more than she would have in a better anime.
 What I mean is that, while Kongou is the personification of navel battleship belonging to the Fog, desperate to hunt down and eliminate the heroes of Arpeggio(which is pretty awesome on its own.
-I mean, this gal isn't on a ship, this gal IS the ship. *sigh* Only in anime.), she also has the distinction of being the only truly great character in the entire show.
+I mean, this gal isn't

 What I find interesting is how Kongou's character arc ties directly to her threat as a villain.
 Kongou starts off pretty typical as far as antagonists go, but what's awesome is that as her obsession with the destroying the protagonists grows, it also increasingly contradicts the "forming feelings" thing that she criticizes the Fog ships that have joined the protagonists for.
 And as this confusion builds up(including a quite dramatic reveal that her only true friend wasn't even real(watch the show if you want context)), we get to see one of the more interesting psychological unraveling out there, which builds and builds to an extremely satisfying conclusion.
 Her character is just so well done, and especially in a show as intrinsically flawed as Arpeggio, I felt that deserved some recognition.